ambient-innovation/django-migration-zero/README.md

 - Create pull request / merge to master

 - This project uses the flit package to publish to PyPI.
-Thus publishing should be as easy as running:
+Thus, publishing should be as easy as running:
   ```
   flit publish
   ```

-  To publish to TestPyPI use the following ensure that you have set up your .pypirc as shown [here](https://flit.readthedocs.io/en/latest/upload.html#using-pypirc) and use the following command:
+  To publish to TestPyPI use the following to ensure that you have set up your .pypirc as shown [here](https://flit.readthedocs.io/en/latest/upload.html#using-pypirc) and use the following command:

   ```